Konnor McClain: 2020

-Senior elite
+Senior gymnastics career

 2021

 In 2020 it was announced that gymnasts born in 2005, including McClain, would be eligible for the postponed 2020 Summer Olympics in Tokyo.
 Previously only gymnasts born in 2004 and earlier had been eligible.

 McClain made her senior debut at the 2021 Winter Cup, in which she competed on vault and beam.
 She earned the third highest score on vault and finished fourth on beam.
 McClain was one of five gymnasts featured on the Peacock docuseries Golden: The Journey of USA's Elite Gymnasts.
 After a subpar performance at the U.S. Classic McClain abruptly left her gym in West Virginia and moved to Texas to train at WOGA under Valeri Liukin.
 She subsequently announced she would not compete at the US National Championships or the Olympic Trials, ending her bid for the 2020 Olympics and returning her focus to 2024.

 In August McClain verbally committed to compete for the LSU Tigers gymnastics team.

 In October McClain was selected to compete at the 2021 World Championships alongside Leanne Wong, Kayla DiCello, and eMjae Frazier.
 As a result she was re-added to the national team.
 At the World Championships McClain finished eighth on balance beam during qualifications; however she did not advance to the event final due to teammates Wong and DiCello scoring higher.